JimmyKenMerchant/raspi_pico/README.md

 sudo minicom -b 115200 -o -D /dev/ttyACM0
 ```

 * You can also use OpenOCD.
 Chapter 5 and 6 of "Getting started with Raspberry Pi Pico" is useful for the installation of OpenOCD and GDB, a debugger.
+On Raspberry Pi 3B with Raspbian 10:

 ```bash
 # Run through OpenOCD Tested in My Raspberry Pi 3B with USB Powered Pico